|

 "all other" are e.g. chimes, cookie cutters, Glucks-Figuren,

-Nativity figures.
+Nativity figures, Christmas pins.
 On several images information has been added via

 the alternate text system, so if you are interested position the cursor